Dwil1730/cloud-fortress-prime/CaseStudies/CaseStudy1-ZeroTrust/README.md

 Running this setup costs about $65/month for the two NAT gateways ($0.045/hour each).
 Everything else (VPC, subnets, security groups, route tables) is free.
 For this demo, I destroyed everything to avoid the monthly cost, but the Terraform code makes it easy to spin back up in about 10 minutes.

 ## Code structure
 terraform/

 ├── main.tf # Provider configuration

 ├── vpc.tf # VPC and subnets

 ├── security-groups.tf # All security group rules

 ├── nat-gateways.tf # NAT gateway and EIP setup

 ├── route-tables.tf # Routing configuration

 ├── variables.tf # Input variables

 └── outputs.tf # Output values

 The Terraform is straightforward—no fancy modules yet, just basic resource definitions.
 I kept it simple because I wanted to understand exactly what each resource does before abstracting things into modules.

+## Architectural tradeoffs and extensions

+For this project, I kept everything in a single account to focus on the network and security group model.
+In a real VA-style environment, I would split this into multiple accounts (shared services, app, logging) behind AWS Organizations and SCPs, and reuse this VPC pattern as a building block.

+I chose NAT gateways over simple internet gateways on private subnets because it matches how most shops actually handle outbound traffic today: controlled egress with the option to add egress controls (proxy, TLS inspection) later.
+The tradeoff is cost, which is why I call it out in the cost section.

+Logging is intentionally light here (no full-blown Security Lake or SIEM wiring) to keep the scope manageable.
+The next step would be VPC Flow Logs, CloudTrail, and GuardDuty feeding into a central account so this Zero-Trust VPC is part of a broader detection and response story, not just an isolated network diagram.

 ## What I learned